l-aldarondo/Sports-Predictions/README.md

 ### How Does Machine Learning Predict Sports Match Outcomes?

-One of the common machine learning (ML) tasks, which involves predicting a target variable in previously unseen data, is classification [28], [1].
-The aim of classification is to predict a target variable (class) by building a classification model based on a training dataset, and then utilizing that model to predict the value of the class of test data [45].
-This type of data processing is called supervised learning since the data processing phase is guided toward the class variable while building the model (see Fig. 1) [41].
-Some common applications for classification include loan approval, medical diagnoses, email filtering, among others [2], [42].
+One of the common machine learning (ML) tasks, which involves predicting a target variable in previously unseen data, is classification.
+The aim of classification is to predict a target variable (class) by building a classification model based on a training dataset, and then utilizing that model to predict the value of the class of test data.
+This type of data processing is called supervised learning since the data processing phase is guided toward the class variable while building the model (see Fig. 1).
+Some common applications for classification include loan approval, medical diagnoses, email filtering, among others.

 ![Machine_Learning](./Images/machine_learning.png)